Bangkok Street Food are three words that are basically inseparable.

 f.
 Victory Monument

-Victory Monument is an area right above the city centre that is a busy place due to its connectivity with public transport.
+Victory Monument is an area right above the city center that is a busy place due to its connectivity with public transport.

-For many Thai, this is the place to get on the bus and travel to their work, school or another destination.
+For many Thais, this is the place to get on the bus and travel to their work, school, or another destination.

 When there are people, there are street food vendors and this is exactly why Victory Monument is a great spot to find a wide variety of street food vendors.